-A five year warrantee on your hot water tank may indicate that you should replace the anode rod every four years.
-Longer warrantees may indicate that your hot water tank has more than one rod.
+A 5-year warranty on your hot water tank may indicate that you should replace the anode rod every 4 years.
+Longer warranties may indicate that your hot water tank has more than one rod.

-Replace That Anode Rod Yourself and Save Yourself Some Money
+Replace The Anode Rod Yourself To Save Money

 Replacing an anode rod in a hot water tank is an easy bit of maintenance for most homeowners.